-The cervix produces different types of mucous or fluid depending on where a woman is at in her menstrual cycle.
+The cervix produces different types of mucus or fluid depending on where a woman is at in her menstrual cycle.
 Just after menstruation, this fluid is thick and acidic and referred to as infertile CM that is designed to prevent sperm from entering the vagina.
-When a woman is about to ovulate, her CM should increase in amount and change in texture from “wet” to a more pliable, stretchy, egg-white like mucous.
+When a woman is about to ovulate, her CM should increase in amount and change in texture from “wet” to a more pliable, stretchy, egg-white like mucus.
 This fertile CM is higher in water and electrolytes and has a lower acidity than infertile CM.
 Fertile CM is necessary for nourishing sperm and protecting them as they travel to fertilize an egg.

-Cervical mucous changes throughout the menstrual cycle are fueled by the fluctuation in circulating estrogen within the body.
+Cervical mucus changes throughout the menstrual cycle are fueled by the fluctuation in circulating estrogen within the body.
 Women who have hormonal imbalance may in turn have poor CM production or CM that is too thick for sperm to travel through.

 - Promoting healthy estrogen levels and overall hormonal balance with herbs

 - Demulcent and bitter herbs to support mucous membrane function

 There are many herbs and nutritional supplements that are very supportive of healthy CM production.
 The great part is that many have more than just one fertility health benefit.

 Three Ways to Remedy Low CM Production with Herbs

 The omega 6 EFAs Linoleic Acid (LA) and Gamma Linolenic Acid (GLA) are both known to contract and relax smooth muscle, as well as to help control prostaglandin production to help regulate hormones and control healthy cell growth.
 The cells that line the cervical canal produce mucus.

 Demulcent herbs contain mucilage which protects, soothes, and heals mucous membranes.